Pesalai Church attack

-The Pesalai church attack occurred on June 17, 2006 when armed gunmen shot at houses as well as Our lady of heart church in Pesalai, a village in Mannar Island, Sri Lanka.
+The Pesalai church attack occurred on June 17, 2006 when armed gunmen shot at houses as well as Our lady of heart church in Pesalai, a village on Mannar Island, Sri Lanka.
 Six civilians were killed and at least 47 were injured in the attack.
 The eyewitness accused the governmental troops for this attack.
 The Sri Lankan Navy has denied this and has counter accused the rebel LTTE of being the responsible party.
 The Government of Sri Lanka instituted an investigation into this incident and has identified the responsible party.

 Background

 Mannar District is in the north-west of Sri Lanka and is one of the least developed districts in the country.
 It has a substantial Catholic and Muslim population.
 Pesalai has the largest Catholic community in the Mannar District.
 As it is a coastal hamlet, there have been many clashes between the LTTE and the Sri Lankan Navy there.
 On June 17, 2006, the Sri Lankan Navy and LTTE clashed in the sea during the early morning, resulting in the deaths of 30 people.
 Consequently, 200 people took shelter at the Our lady of victory church, amid fear of the violence escalating.
 An earlier incident, where a confrontation between the LTTE and the Sri Lankan Army destroyed many houses, also added to the fear of the people.